 - Non-credit programs

-- Programs that UofM students are not allowed to participate in per the UofM Office of General Counsel
+- Programs that UofM students are not allowed to participate in per the UofM Office of General Counsel (contact the Learning Abroad Center to determine if your program is included in this category)

 Students participating in a nonaffiliated program who are not eligible for this process or who are unable to obtain college/department support will need to take a leave of absence from the UofM in order to participate in their program.
 Note that taking a leave of absence can have a negative impact on financial aid eligibility and the student’s timeline for repaying financial aid.